- Sailboat Charter Application

-- For cancellations more than 30 days: If you do not exercise your charter that same season or the end of the next season, your deposit and/or balance will be forfeited.
+- If you do not exercise your charter that same season or the end of the next season, your deposit and/or balance will be forfeited.

-- If you reschedule your charter and have to cancel a second time, your deposit and/or balance will be forfeited.
+- If you have to reschedule your charter again or cancel a second time, your deposit and/or balance will be forfeited.

-- Weather – we do not consider inclement weather a reason for canceling or rescheduling a charter.
-With early or late season charters when there are more available yachts and dates, we can be flexible on this policy and will try to accommodate you as best we can.
+- We do not consider inclement weather a reason for canceling or rescheduling a charter of more than one day.
+Weather conditions that some sailors consider inclement, other sailors may view as perfectly acceptable.
+With early or late season charters when there are more available yachts and dates, we can be somewhat flexible on this policy and will try to accommodate you as best we can.

 We highly recommend that you get trip insurance.
 “Life happens” and we can’t make exceptions to our cancellation policy.